Trevor Rabin: 1972–1978: Rabbitt and solo projects

 In 1972, Rabin reunited with his bandmates in Conglomeration to form the rock band Rabbitt with drummer Neil Cloud, bassist Ronnie Robot, and singer, keyboardist, and guitarist Duncan Faure.
 Their first single, released in 1972, was a cover of "Locomotive Breath" by Jethro Tull.
 A re-recorded version of the track appeared on their debut album, Boys Will Be Boys, released in 1975 on Jo'Burg Records.
 Rabin won an award for his orchestral arrangements on the album in 1975.
-The band won a SARIE Award for Best Contemporary Music Artist in 1976.
+The band won a SARI (South African Recording Industry) Award for Best Contemporary Music Artist in 1976.

 Rabbitt's second album, A Croak and a Grunt in the Night, was released in 1977.
-Later that year Rabin received a SARIE Award for his production work on the album and Rabbitt received their second award for Best Contemporary Music Artist.
+Later that year Rabin received a SARI Award for his production work on the album and Rabbitt received their second award for Best Contemporary Music Artist.
 Rabin also produced and arranged Margaret Singana's album Where is the Love (1976).
 His career as a session musician included his two albums released under the pseudonym Trevor Terblanche, organised by producer Rob Schroder and released on a budget record label.
 Rabin also produced various disco-oriented projects including The Tee Cee's, Slang, and Disco Rock Machine.

 In 1977, Rabin recorded and released his first solo album, Beginnings, for RPM Records.
 It was recorded in approximately six and a half weeks in Johannesburg.
 He recalled: "I don't think I ever left the studio at that time.
 I virtually lived and worked there around the clock".
 Rabin played all instruments except the drums, for which he used session player Kevin Kruger.
 Also in 1977 Rabbitt agreed to a distribution deal with the US label Capricorn Records, but they were unable to tour abroad due to the international disapproval of South Africa's apartheid policies and restrictions on South Africans obtaining visas.
 The situation became a catalyst for Rabin to leave the country.
-He had scored his first feature film by this time, the 1978 blaxploitation film Death of a Snowman (later rereleased as Soul Patrol).
+He had scored his first feature film by this time, the 1976 blaxploitation film Death of a Snowman (later rereleased as Soul Patrol).
 Rabin recalled: "We stuck a sheet up on the wall and I wrote the score ...
 I still haven't watched it".